-The School of Nursing offers three pathways to the Master of Science in Nursing degree and Post-Master's Credential programs in several areas:
+The School of Nursing offers pathways to the Master of Science in Nursing degree and Post-Master's Credential programs in several

-- 1. Accelerated ADN to Master of Science in Nursing Program - for graduates of A.A. or diploma programs who want to earn both BSN and MSN degrees - · Total units for a Clinical Nurse Specialist track is 104. - · Total units for Parish Nursing track is 108. - · Total units for Family Nurse Practitioner track is 112. - 2.
-Articulated RN to Master of Science in Nursing Program - for those with an A.A. degree or diploma in nursing who have a baccalaureate degree in a field other than nursing - Total units for a Clinical Nurse Specialist track is 65. - Total units for Parish Nursing track is 69. - · Total units for Family Nurse Practitioner track is 73. - 3.
-BSN to Master of Science in Nursing Program - for those who have completed a bachelor's degree in nursing - Total units for Clinical Nurse Specialist track is 42. - · Combined Parent-Child Clinical Nursing Specialty (CNS) and Pediatric Nurse Practitioner (PNP) Specialty -Total units for Parent-Child CNS + PNP is 50. - · Total units for Parish Nursing track is 46. - · Total units for Family Nurse Practitioner track is 50. - 4.
-School Nurse Services Credential Program - Total units for School Nurse Services Credential (nondegree program) is 33.
+- 1. Articulated RN to Master of Science in Nursing Program - for those with an A.A. degree or diploma in nursing who have a baccalaureate degree in a field other than nursing - · Total units for a Clinical Nurse Specialist track is 65. - Total units for Parish Nursing track is 69. - · Total units for Family Nurse Practitioner track is 73. - 2.
+BSN to Master of Science in Nursing Program - for those who have completed a bachelor's degree in nursing - · Total units for Clinical Nurse Specialist track is 42. - · Combined Parent-Child Clinical Nursing Specialty (CNS) and Pediatric Nurse Practitioner (PNP) Specialty -Total units for Parent-Child CNS + PNP is 50. - · Total units for Parish Nursing track is 46. - Total units for Family Nurse Practitioner track is 50. - 3.
+School Nurse Services Credential Program plus Master of Science in Nursing - · Total units for School Nurse Services Credential (nondegree program) is 33.